Stainless Steel Rolex Watches

-A dark horse with a rich history, it has always lived in the shadow of Rolex’s other sports watches, and particularly the GMT-Master—the first of their dual time models.
+A dark horse with a rich history, it has always lived in the shadow of Rolex’s other sports watches.
+This is particularly true with the GMT-Master—the first of their dual time models.

 However, in recent years, the Explorer II’s stock has been on the rise.
 As the rest of the range has gotten evermore gentrified, it is the Explorer that has stuck most rigidly to its tool watch roots.
 It represents the essence of Rolex, and has garnered itself something of a cult following because of it.

-Launched in 1971, its outward appearance has barely altered over the last 40 years or so, the biggest change coming with the release of its most recent iteration, the ref.
-216570, when it grew in size to 42mm from the previous 40mm.
+Launched in 1971, its outward appearance has barely altered over the last 40 years or so.
+However, the biggest change comes with the release of its most recent iteration, the ref.
+216570.
+This is when it grew in size to 42mm from the previous 40mm.